nnaumenko/metaf/docs/sphinx/api_reference.rst

 			Unknown direction.

-	.. cpp:enum-class:: Status
+	.. cpp:enum-class:: Type

-		The status of the direction value reported.
-If the status is other than :cpp:enumerator:`VALUE_DEGREES` or :cpp:enumerator:`VALUE_CARDINAL`, then no numerical direction value is provided.
+		The type of the direction value reported.
+If the type is other than :cpp:enumerator:`VALUE_DEGREES` or :cpp:enumerator:`VALUE_CARDINAL`, then no numerical direction value is provided.

 		.. cpp:enumerator:: NOT_REPORTED